EzeeLinux/p2v-video_creator/README.md

  P2V creates a high quality video file from a picture file and an audio file.
  You can choose whatever kind of picture file and audio file you want -- the output will always be a 1280p wide .mkv video file with flac audio.
+It is compatible with Ubuntu 16.04 and up, Debian 8 and up and Linux Mint 18.x and up.

 2. Installation: